 Inside, we spent more quality time with penguins Pam and Jim, who were honeymooning.
 We spied them give each other penguin kisses, but only for a few seconds, and I was not quick enough with my camera, so unfortunately I did not capture that (and didn’t think to since I didn’t know penguins kissed!).
 The boys were a little shy at first, but soon warmed up and were able to touch the penguins feathers, which are surprisingly soft on their body, and very small and dense.
 They have 100 feathers per square inch, and more feathers than any other bird.
 On their flippers are also small feathers, but these are firm and scaly, almost rubbery feeling, which aids them in swimming well.

-And then the lesson began, where we learned a LOT about penguins (and just fell in love with them and now want to support preserving their population).
+And then the lesson began, where we learned a LOT about African penguins (and just fell in love with them and now want to support preserving their population).
+In the wild, they live about 12-15 years, but in captivity, they can live up to 20 years, so hopefully Long Island Aquarium’s efforts are helping out.

 And of course, while we were there we visited a few other animals we love too…